 and macro nutrients needed by the plant, plus

-fungi and over 70+ strains of aerobic bacteria that help
+stimulates fungi and beneficial aerobic bacteria that help

 the soil to convert nutrientstied